RedisLabs/redislabs-docs/content/rv/quick-setup.md

 The steps for creating a simple Redis Enterprise VPC (RV) deployment are as follows:

-1. Sign up for a RV account
+1. Sign up for an RV account
 1. Create a dedicated AWS account/User for RV
 1. Create a new RV subscription
 1. Create a new database definition